How Much Are Closing Costs for the Buyer?

-Buying a home involves more money out-of-pocket than just the down payment.
-Buyers also need money to pay for services rendered.
-These are known as closing costs, which are used to pay for items such as title policies, recording fees, inspections, courier charges, reserves to set up an escrow or impound account and fees that a lender charges.
-It is the fees a lender charges to make a loan that typically cost the most.
+Buying a home involves coming up with a good bit more money out-of-pocket than just the down payment.
+Buyers must also have money available for closing costs such as title policies, recording fees, inspections, courier charges, reserves to set up escrow or impound accounts, and various fees that lenders typically charge.

-Closing costs are on top of (in addition to) the purchase price.
-This can come as a sudden shock to many home buyers who are only looking at the amount of their down payment, especially if the down payment is very low.
-They might not have the extra money to pay the buyer's closing costs, and without money to close, the transaction might not close at all.
+The total cost can come as a shock to many homebuyers who are only looking at coming up with the amount of their down payment.
+They might not have the extra money, and the transaction might not close at all without it.

-How Much a Buyer Can Expect to Pay for Closing Costs
+How Much Can a Buyer Expect to Pay?

-As a rule of thumb, closing costs to buy a home run about 2 to 4 percent of the purchase price, with the average around 3% of the sales price.
-Much depends on the points and origination fees a lender charges to make the loan, which used to be disclosed on the buyer's Good Faith Estimate, but today is now called a loan estimate.
+Closing costs to buy a home typically run from about 2% to 4% of the purchase price, with an average of around 3%.
+Much depends on the points and origination fees a lender charges to make the loan.

-The total closing costs to purchase a $300,000 home could cost anywhere from approximately $6,000 to $12,000 or more.
-Typically, the funds cannot be borrowed because that could raise the buyer's ratios to a point where the buyer may no longer qualify for a loan.
+Total closing costs to purchase a $300,000 home could cost anywhere from approximately $6,000 to $12,000 or even more.
+The funds can't typically be borrowed because that would raise the buyer's loan ratios to a point where they might no longer qualify.

-Programs that provide for buyer's closing costs assistance often will record an instrument in the public records that provide security for the loan but typically carries zero interest and has no set due date.
-It generally is paid off at the time of sale or upon a refinance, whichever first occurs.
+Programs that provide for buyer's closing cost assistance often record an instrument in the public records to provide security for the loan, but the loan typically carries zero interest and has no set due date.
+It must be paid off at the time of sale if the homebuyer later sells the property, or upon a refinance, whichever first occurs.

 Non-Recurring Buyer Closing Costs

-Buyer's closing cost fees that are paid once and never again are called non-recurring.
-These fees are one-time charges for such items as:
+Buyer's closing cost fees that are paid once and never again are "non-recurring."
+These fees are one-time charges for such items like:

 Recurring Buyer Closings Costs

-Recurring fees are those buyer's closing costs that you will pay again and again.
-They are often fees collected in advance of closing for prepaid premiums and establishing impound/escrow accounts.
-They include such fees as:
+Recurring fees are buyer's closing costs that you'll pay again and again, either monthly or yearly as time goes on.
+They're often fees collected in advance of closing for prepaid premiums and establishing impound/escrow accounts.
+They include:

 Always check with your lender before you negotiate an offer that involves a seller credit because the lender might not allow it.
-Further, TRID might not allow any changes in your closing statement within the final days of closing your transaction.
+Some common scenarios include:

-- If you are financing 100% of the purchase price, the lender might limit your credit to 3% of the purchase price.
+- The lender might limit your credit to 3% of the purchase price if you're financing 100% of the purchase price.